W0rd1/git/README.md

-#Hello, world
-##My name is GL and I used to type 70wpm
+#JavaScript is the most programming language used all over the globe